Digital literacy workshops for seniors and families

 What to expect

 We hold sessions at community spaces in Thorncliffe Park and Don Mills.
 Workshops are hosted by our partner organizations, so register through them to save your spot.
-Check below for upcoming dates and locations.
+If your group is looking for online privacy workshops or digital safety workshops in Toronto, contact us to talk about a session.

 Topics we cover

-We walk through fake CRA calls, phishing texts, and rental scams on Facebook Marketplace.
-We show you real examples side by side with the red flags to look for.
-You'll take home a reference card with the key warning signs.
+The Canadian Anti-Fraud Centre says: Recognize, Reject, and Report.
+We walk through fake CRA calls, phishing texts and emails, rental scams, and fake tech support alerts.
+We show you real examples side by side with the red flags to look for so you can recognize a scam, reject it, and know how to report it.

 For anyone who wants to get more comfortable with their device.
-We cover essential skills like setting up accounts, creating strong passwords, and using email.
-We also practice navigating government websites like CRA My Account and Service Canada.
+We cover essential skills like setting up accounts, creating strong passwords, using email, and navigating government websites like CRA My Account and Service Canada.

 AI literacy and deepfakes